piax/docs/index.md

 Bluetooth MAC addresses).

-As P2P overlay networks, there are implementations of [Skip Graph](http://dl.acm.org/citation.cfm?id=1290674), Suzaku, LLNet, DOLR and Flooding to support various kinds of discoveries.
+As P2P overlay networks, there are implementations of [Skip Graph](http://dl.acm.org/citation.cfm?id=1290674), bi-directional Chord#, LLNet, DOLR and Flooding to support various kinds of discoveries.
 The structured overlays of PIAX are implemented as a scalable and fault-tolerant system using [DDLL](http://ieeexplore.ieee.org/document/7328521/), which is a distributed algorithm for constructing distributed doubly-linked lists.
 DDLL